cf-vatos/Fix-Sellauth-Embed/README.md

 ## 🧩 Why This Exists

-As of now, the default SellAuth embed (using `https://api-internal.sellauth.com/v1/checkout`) is **broken** since its suspected for phising atm.
+As of now, the default SellAuth embed (which uses https://api-internal.sellauth.com/v1/checkout) is broken, as it is currently suspected of being used for phishing.
 This repository provides a workaround by proxying the SellAuth API via a Cloudflare Worker — restoring full functionality on your site.

 ---